Are you looking to add a passwordless login system to your website, such as magic links?

 This will allow your users to log in to your WordPress website without needing to remember a password.
 They will simply click on a link that is sent to their email inbox to gain access to the site and their account.

-In this article, we’ll show you how to add a passwordless login in WordPress with magic links.
+In this article, we will show you how to add a passwordless login in WordPress with magic links.

 What Is Passwordless Login?